-As an avid writer of reviews, I am also an eager reader of them, too: partly it’s interesting to see what others think, and to see if you agree or disagree, but also as an art form in themselves.
+As an avid writer of reviews, more about I am also an eager reader of them, too: partly it’s interesting to see what others think, and to see if you agree or disagree, but also as an art form in themselves.
 Reading a review is sometimes the closest I’ll get to many shows, as I can’t see them all.
 But I also love a polished turn of phrase, a wise observation, a thoughtful connection.

 This is particularly pertinent this week, of course, as I’ve had an enforced absence from the stalls, after an unexpected second round of hip surgery when my recent replacement surgery had to be mended on Monday when it suddenly (and very painfully) dislocated.
 But they put it to rights the same evening, and I’m now healing, very carefully, at home.